 Term to term retention (sometimes called persistence) is a measure of how many credit students return to college in the future semesters.
 Students who graduated/earned an award prior to returning the following semester are excluded from the original cohort and following terms.
-Below is the Fall 2020 to Spring 2021 and Fall 2020 to Fall 2021 retention rates.
+Below is the Fall 2021 to Spring 2022 retention rate.